Delta-Charlie-DEV/A320FENIX_AIRMANAGER/README.md

 ### DONATION

-"In case you like those instruments and want to offer me a beer or motivation for further upgrades ...
-No obligation !" - Delta-Charlie https://www.paypal.com/donate/?business=G99DPNWCBDFZA&no_recurring=1&currency_code=EUR
+In case you like those instruments and want to offer me a beer or motivation for further upgrades ...
+No obligation !

+https://www.paypal.com/donate/?business=G99DPNWCBDFZA&no_recurring=1&currency_code=EUR